Pact of Territet: Follow-up

 With death of Don Jaime the Carlist claim passed on Don Alfonso Carlos, resident in Vienna.
-Don Alfonso immediately sent him a letter and included the text of the Pact of Territet, with signatures of both Don Alfonso and Don Jaime at the bottom.
+Don Alfonso immediately sent him a letter and included the text of the Pact of Territet, reportedly with signatures of both Don Alfonso and Don Jaime at the bottom.
 It is not clear whether this was the moment when the octogenarian learnt the exact terms of the agreement or whether he had known them before.
 In the summer of 1931 he corresponded with Don Jaime on ongoing talks and was supportive of some dynastic agreement.
 However, he reportedly remained skeptical about details and according to his own later account he refused to sign or even support the draft at one stage of the negotiations.
 When responding to Don Alfonso on October 7 Don Alfonso Carlos expressed satisfaction that the pact signed would benefit Spain but remained ambiguous whether he was prepared to accept it.
 In early December 1931 in a private letter to one of his Carlist correspondents he approvingly referred to a joint monarchic pact intended to save Spain from communism and hinted at an interview (by telephone?) he had had with Don Alfonso.
 However, the content of the interview is not clear and it is not known whether Don Alfonso Carlos declared himself disposed towards endorsing the pact.